second-ed/readme-update/README.md

 ## Tired of updating documentation?
 This tool updates your `README.md` with a one line description for each of the python scripts in a directory you point it to (and recursively).
 It adds the text for lines that start with `"Description: "` and `"Link: "`.
 It ignores any that don't have the description.

+You can supply alternative `--table-fields` to create a table with columns for the provided fields.
+The `--link-fields` argument is used to signal which of the `--table-fields` should be rendered as links like this `[Link](this/is/the/link)`.

 The idea is that links should link to higher level documentation (if it exists).

 This can be used as a `pre-commit` for python projects with standalone scripts for specific processes.